andistoev/udacity-blockchain-developer-nanodegree--nd1309/project5-ethereum-real-estate-marketplace-dapp/README.md

-# Ethereum Real Estate Marketplace
+# Ethereum RealEstateMarketplace Dapp

-Ethereum Real Estate Marketplace is a decentralized marketplace for house property owners.
+Ethereum RealEstateMarketplace Dapp is a decentralized marketplace for house property owners.

 - Every house property is mint as NFT
 - zk-SNARKs proof protects the title's ownership privacy